 8. Glenoe Waterfall (Co.
 Antrim) – discover the Glens of Antrim

 The Glens of Antrim are one of the most beautiful parts of Ireland, and nestled deep within is the scenic Glenoe Waterfall, not far from the village of Glenoe.
 It is reached by a mix of steps and paths well worth trotting.
+Sticking to waterfalls and looking abroad, there are some stunning waterfalls in Maui, Hawaii.

 Address: Waterfall Rd, Gleno, Larne BT40 3LE